freedomofpress/securedrop/docs/install.md

  * CD, DVD, or USB to use when [setting up Tails Live with persistence](/docs/tails_config.md).
  * Brand new USB, marked *transfer*, to use as the *Transfer Device*.

-Additionally, you will need a minimum of 3 USB sticks which will become Tails Live USB's with persistence.
-You should mark one *offline*, one *online*, and one *admin*.
+Additionally, you will need a minimum of 4 USB sticks which will become Tails Live USB's with persistence.
+You should mark two *offline*, one *online*, and one *admin*.
 This is enough to set up a system with one admin and one journalist (note that the same person can perform both of these roles).
 To add more administrators or journalists, you will need more USB sticks.

 Finally, each user, whether admin or journalist, will need a *Two-Factor Authenticator*.

 Each journalist will also need a *Transfer Device* for transferring files between the *Secure Viewing Station* and their *Journalist Workstation*, and a personal GPG key.
 Make sure you [create GPG keys](/docs/install.md#set-up-journalist-gpg-keys) for journalists who do not already have one.

-It is also recommended that you use an external hard drive to back up encrypted submissions and some form of removable media to back up the GPG keyring on the *App* server.
+The second *offline* Tails Live USB with persistence will be used as the encrypted offline backup.
+This device will be a copy of the main *SVS* Tails Live USB with persistence.

 ### Passphrases